Grammar Quiz

 • Have you ever visited that college?

-4. The adverbs ever and never are used with present perfect tense to ask someone if he/she has ever or never done something in his/her life.
+The adverbs ever and never are used in the present perfect tense to ask someone if he/she has ever or never done something in his/her life.

 • Have you ever visited this place before?